-H!: What are the best products to keep skin hydrated
+H!: What are the best products to keep skin hydrated and tight?

 “I believe our skin is a reflection of our emotional state.
 People who are happy have a youthful glow.
 Also, we are what we eat!
 For hydrated/tight skin I suggest, an avocado daily, cucumbers, salmon and water.
 Some products I’m a fan of for this are Derma E hydrating mask and hydrating serum, Epicuren colostrum cream."